 The model glider may be equipped with holes, pegs or reinforcements, which allow a better grip of the model glider by hand.
-The pegs must be stiff and an integral part of the model glider within the half-span of the wing, and be neither extendable nor retractable.
+The pegs must be stiff and an integral part of the model glider, and be neither extendable nor retractable.
 Devices, which do not remain a part of the model glider during and after the launch, are not allowed.

 5.7.2.2.
-Unintentional jettisoning
+Losing a part of the model glider

-If the model glider suffers any unintentional jettisoning during the flight, then the flight shall be scored zero according to 5.3.1.7.
-If, during the landing, any unintentional jettisoning occurs (ref.
-5.7.6.) after the first touch of the model glider with ground, any object or person, then the flight is valid.
+If the model glider loses any part during the flight, then the flight shall be scored zero.
+If the model glider loses a part as a result of a mid-air collision or during the landing; that means after the first contact of the model glider with the ground, any object or person, then the flight is valid.